-The LM25122 wide input range synchronous boost controller features all of the functions necessary to implement a highly efficient synchronous boost regulator.
+The LM5122 wide input range synchronous boost controller features all of the functions necessary to implement a highly efficient synchronous boost regulator.
 The regulator control method is based upon peak current mode control.
-Peak current mode control provides inherent line feed-forward and ease of loop compensation.
+Peak current mode control provides inherent line feedforward and ease of loop compensation.
 This highly integrated controller provides strong high-side and low-side N-channel MOSFET drivers with adaptive dead-time control.
-The switching frequency is user programmable up to 600 kHz set by a single resistor or synchronized to an external clock.
-The LM25122's 180° shifted clock output enables easy multi-phase configuration.
+The switching frequency is user programmable up to 1 MHz set by a single resistor or synchronized to an external clock.
+The 180°-shifted clock output of the LM5122 enables easy multi-phase configuration.

-The control mode of high-side synchronous switch can be configured as either forced PWM (FPWM) or diode emulation mode.
+The control mode of high-side synchronous switch can be configured as either forced PWM (FPWM) or diodeemulation mode.
 Fault protection features include cycle-by-cycle current limiting, hiccup mode over load protection, thermal shutdown and remote shutdown capability by pulling down the UVLO pin.
-The UVLO input enables the controller when the input voltage reaches a user selected threshold, and provides a tiny 9 μ A shutdown quiescent current when pulled low.
-The device is available in 20-pin HTSSOP package featuring an exposed pad to aid in thermal dissipation.
+The UVLO input enables the controller when the input voltage reaches a user selected threshold, and provides a tiny $9-\mu A$ shutdown quiescent current when pulled low.
+The device is available in a 20-pin HTSSOP package featuring an exposed pad to aid in thermal dissipation.